 Resin Incense vs Stick & Cone Incense

-Resin incense is not better for everyone — but once you experience it, going back to mass-produced incense can feel hollow.
+Resin incense is not better for everyone, but once you experience it, going back to mass-produced incense can feel hollow.
+For a broader comparison, see our full guide to incense sticks vs cones vs resin.

 Who Should Try Resin Incense?